Pakistan travel guide

 The Pakistani Rupee (PKR) is divided into 100 paise.
 Travellers cheques (best carried in US Dollars or Pounds Sterling) are accepted at most banks, upmarket hotels and major shops.
 Larger shops and hotels commonly accept credit cards, and ATMs are available in big cities.
-Banking hours are generally 9am to 1.30pm Monday to Saturday, but close earlier on Fridays.
+Banking hours are generally 9am to 5pm, Monday to Thursday, but close earlier on Fridays and on weekends.
 Bargaining is expected in street markets and small stores.

 Language : Urdu is the official language, but English is widely spoken and understood.
 There are also several regional languages and local dialects.

 Electricity : Electrical current is 230 volts, 50Hz.
 Round two- or three-pin plugs are used.

 US nationals require a visa and a valid passport.

 UK nationals require a visa and a valid passport.

 Canadian nationals require a visa and a valid passport.

 Australian nationals require a visa and a valid passport.